-laboratories
+Mobile Communications & Quantum Technologies Lab.

-Since the foundation of the laboratory in 1997, the focus of its research and teaching activities is the evaluation of wireless communications and mobile networks.
-This research community released a large number of engineers in the last 20 years, while participating in numerous international and national research and development projects in the research fields of mobile and wireless communications and in the area of quantum communications and computing.
-The members of the laboratory have over 300 scientific publications.
-Moreover, our colleagues have been active in providing various lectures to our industrial partners, the latest of these include topics of 5G mobile systems and virtualization in networks.
-The other leg of research and lecturing activities of the lab is in quantum communications and quantum computing.
+Since the foundation of the laboratory in 1997, one of its main focuses has been the evaluation of wireless communications and mobile networks.
+The laboratory changed its name in 2012, reflecting its growing activities in the field of quantum computing and communications.

+Our research community released a large number of engineers in the last two decades, while participating in numerous international and national research and development projects in wireless communications, mobile networks and quantum communications.

+The members of the laboratory have over 700 scientific publications.
+Moreover, our colleagues have been active in providing various lectures to our industrial partners, the latest of these include topics of 5G mobile systems and quantum computing.
+We offer various courses for Bachelor and Master students interested in the present and future of mobile communication networks and/or quantum computing.

-Our recent achievements include evaluation of the co-existence of LTE and legacy systems; analysis of capacity and throughput of LTE systems; evaluation of D2D communications' performance; evaluation of beamforming based backhauling solution to mass transportation networks; development of a passive indoor localization system; various developments on sensory and remote control networks, using the popular RPi platform and Arduino boards.
-Recently activities targeting 5G mobile networking areas in cloud RAN and edge computing as well as topics related to virtualization of network functions has been initiated in the lab.
-Besides wireless research and development, our members have actively participated in the construction of the first Hungarian quantum key distribution experiment, which allows for exchanging a secret key for symmetrical coding between two communication parties.
+Some of our highlights from the past years: evaluation of the co-existence of LTE and legacy systems; analysis of capacity and throughput of LTE systems; evaluation of D2D communications' performance; evaluation of beamforming based backhauling solution to mass transportation networks; development of a passive indoor localization system; various developments on sensor networks and remote control networks, using the popular RPi platform and Arduino boards, 5G mobile networking areas in cloud RAN and edge computing.
+Our members are actively participating in national and international quantum related activities including building Quantum Key Distribution (QKD) experiments (fiber based and free-space experiments) and Quantum Random Number Generators.
+We are proud of our students who received various prizes for their work in quantum communications.

-Péter Fazekas fazekasp@hit.bme.hu www.mcl.hu
+László Bacsárdi bacsardi@hit.bme.hu www.mcl.hu

-Laboratory of Cryptography and System Security
+Laboratory of Laboratory of Cryptography and System Security

-The Laboratory of Cryptography and System Security (CrySyS Lab) is committed to perform high quality research, teaching, and consulting activities in the fields of system and network security, as well as in applied cryptography.
-In terms of research, the laboratory's current focus is on the security of cyber-physical systems, including industrial control systems, modern vehicles, and the Internet of Things.
+The Laboratory of Cryptography and System Security (CrySyS Lab) is committed to perform high quality research, teaching, and consulting activities in the fields of system and network security, applied cryptography, and economics of security and privacy.
+In terms of research, the laboratory's current focus is on the security of cyber-physical systems, including industrial control systems, modern vehicles, and the Internet of Things, as well as on the security issues in machine learning.

-The CrySyS Lab has been active in research in security and privacy for 10+ years.
-It has participated in several EU and national projects (e.g., SeVeCom, UbiSec&Sens, EU-MESH, WSAN4CIP, and CHIRON), it maintains extensive collaborations with several industrial and academic partners in Europe and in the US, and its results are well-known and appreciated by the international security research community.
+The CrySyS Lab has been active in research in security and privacy for 15+ years.
+It has participated in several EU and national projects (e.g., SeVeCom, UbiSec&Sens, WSAN4CIP, MELLODDY, SECREDAS, SETIT), it maintains extensive collaborations with several industrial and academic partners in Europe and in the US, and its results are well-known and appreciated by the international security research community.